Christian-Browne/notes/Pointers.md

 ## Pointers in Functions

+- For functions parameters when you use a pointer you are just passing in the pointer type which should be an address

 - If you do pass "const" pointer into a function that function is basically termed as a readonly as it doesn't modify or change the pointer

 - If you want to modify the pointer don't make it a const in the function arguments